stackotter/swift-bundler/README.md

 ### Metal shaders

 Swift Bundler supports Metal shaders, however all metal files must be siblings within a single directory and they cannot import any header files from the project.
 This limitation may be fixed in future versions of Swift Bundler, contributions are welcome!
-The folder containing the shaders must also be added to the app's target (in `Package.swift`) as resources to process, like so:
+The folder containing the shaders must also be added as resources to the app's target (in `Package.swift`), like so:

 ```swift
 // ...